Fourier Spectrum of Noisy Quantum Algorithms: Introduction

 \end{theorem}

-We prove this in~\Cref{sec:hbqp}.
+We prove the level-3 version in~\Cref{sec:hbqp} and the higher levels in~\Cref{sec:improved_bootstrapping}.
 We are unaware if this bound is tight, or if one can derive a similar bound for all families of signs (see~\Cref{sec:future})\footnote{We remark for this family of signs, $\BQP$ algorithms can already achieve a significantly larger Fourier growth.
 In particular, consider the acceptance probability $f(x)$ of the two-query $\BQP$ algorithm that solves \forrthree.
 For $\gamma=(1,\ldots,1)$, one can show that $L_{1,3}^{\alpha(\gamma)}(f)=\Omega(N)$.}.

 \paragraph*{$\BQP$ algorithms.} \begin{theorem} Let $f(x)$ be the acceptance probability of a $d$-query $\BQP$ algorithm and $\rho\in\{-1,1,\star\}^{N}$ be any restriction.
 Then,